MethodicalAcceleratorDesign/MAD-NG/docs/source/numrange.rst

 .. function:: rng:totable()

-   Return a :type:`table` filled with :func:`rng:size()` values computed by :func:`rng:value()`.
+   Return a :type:`table` filled with :expr:`#rng` values computed by :func:`rng:value()`.
 Note that ranges are objects with a very small memory footprint while the generated tables can be huge.

 Operators
 =========